anywhichway/lazui/docs/lazui.md

 </template>
 </div>

-If you are receiving unprocessed Markdown, it can also include the [examplify](https://github.com/anywhichway/examplify) notation for code blocks, i.e. &grave;&grave;&grave;!html to replicate the code block content into the source.
+If you are receiving unprocessed Markdown, or the `lazui` server you can also use [examplify](https://github.com/anywhichway/examplify) notation for code blocks, i.e. &grave;&grave;&grave;!html to replicate the code block content into the source.
+This will preserve multi-line attribute formatting and indentation, whereas `lz:showsource` will not because it uses the `outerHTML`, which is not formatted.

 ### Dataset Management